t-vi/warp-ctc/README.md

 # Notice

 **This library is deprecated.
-It will not compile against current PyTorch and I have not intention to fix or support it.**
+It will not compile against current PyTorch and I have no intention to fix or support it.**

 **For a long time, PyTorch (master) comes with its own implementation of the [CTC loss](https://pytorch.org/docs/master/nn.html#torch.nn.CTCLoss).
   It has CuDNN support and fast CUDA and reasonably fast CPU backend.